-Out of the total geographical area (328 million hectares), land utilisation statistics are available for 305 million hectares only.
+Out of the total geographical area (328 million hectares), land utilization statistics are available for 305 million hectares only.

 The balance 23 million hectares remains unsurveyed and inaccessible.

-The significant features of land utilisation are :
+The significant features of land utilization are :

 high percentage of area suitable for cultivation